taherelzoghby/News/README.md

 The News screen displays news headlines as well as a category bar that showcases various categories of news, such as business,entertainment,general,health,science,sports and technology, and so on.
 You can select any news category tab to read the news headlines associated with it.
 By default, the News displays the business category.

 ## Setup
-install all packages by flutter pub get and added images in assets folder in your pc/laptop
+install all packages by flutter pub get and add images in assets folder in your pc/laptop.